 4) Apologize For Inconviennce

 After thanking the reviewer and acknowledging their complaint, apologize to them for their experience.
 For whatever reason, they weren’t satisfied with your service.
-No matter what the issue is or who’s at fault, be mindful that their experience with your company wasn’t to their liking.
+Regardless of the issue or who’s at fault, be mindful that their experience with your company wasn’t to their liking.

 A brief and straightforward apology, citing the specific issue or incident, can diffuse the situation and even spur the customer to amend their review.